-In some manufacturing companies, calculating and tracking OEE is a rather difficult task for the people responsible for machine maintenance and asset management.
-More often than not, there is too much data that needs to be verified so that it makes the OEE measurement process ineffective.
+Calculating and tracking OEE is a difficult task because there is too much data that the company needs to verify.
+In other words, it makes the OEE measurement process ineffective.

-Another reason that causes ineffectiveness in OEE measurement is because companies set the thresholds for downtime, quality, or performance at very low levels.
+Not only that, ineffectiveness in OEE measurement could happen because companies set the thresholds for downtime, quality, or performance at very low levels.
 As a result, they may be wrong in assessing the success of their OEE.
-They may assess departures from OEE standards that have nothing to do with customer value and real productivity of their manufacturing operations.
+They may assess departures from OEE standards that have nothing to do with customer value and the real productivity of their manufacturing operations.

-Here are some tips that can be easily implemented to increase OEE and make it more useful in maintaining your manufacturing equipment and assets.
+Here are some tips that your company can implement.
+It can increase OEE and makes it more useful in maintaining your manufacturing equipment and assets

 1. Prioritize your Manufacturing Assets

-When measuring OEE standards at your manufacturing plant, focus your assessment first on the assets that really matter to your business.
+First, when measuring OEE standards at your manufacturing plant, you should focus on the assets that matter to your business.

 The assets which, if problematic, can cause an impact on your manufacturing upstream and downstream, slow down the production process, and produce quality out of spec.

-When you can improve the performance of your manufacturing assets, you will not only be able to smooth out the production process and produce better product quality, but also significantly reduce repair costs.
+Later, when you can improve the performance of your manufacturing assets.
+You will not only be able to smooth out the production process.
+It also increases the produce to have better product quality and significantly reduces repair costs.

 2. Understand the OEE Components

-You need to understand the components that make up the OEE, which include the availability, performance, and output quality.
+Next, you need to understand the components that make up the OEE.
+Which it includes the availability, performance, and output quality.

 Know the impacts that planned and unplanned downtime of your business critical assets have on overall production.

-Check all aspects of your manufacturing process.
-For example, when your machines cannot produce the expected quality, find out if the problem is taking place at the machines or if it is caused by inefficiencies in warehousing, receiving, procurement or vendor management.
+In other words, you need to check all aspects of your manufacturing process.
+For example, when your machines cannot produce the expected quality, find out the problem.
+In this case, the company need to check if there is a problem with the machine, inefficiencies in warehousing, receiving procurement, or vendor management.